Agentless Hosts

 Authorizing an SSH Known Host

-An SSH known host is Agentless Host that Control-M has automatically authorized and connected to via SSH in the past.
+This procedure describes how to reauthorize an SSH known host, which is an Agentless Host that Control-M has automatically authorized and connected to via SSH in the past.
 Authorization fails when the name of the Agentless Host changes or an additional Agentless Host with the same name is added.

 Begin